 The Tombs of the Sanhedrin is an underground complex of 63 rock-cut tombs looted in a public park in the northern Jerusalem neighborhood of Sanhedria.

-These tombs, used probably by members of Sanhedrin inscribed by ancient Hebrew and Aramiac writings are dated to between 100 BCE and 100 CE.
+These tombs used probably by members of Sanhedrin inscribed by ancient Hebrew and Aramaic writings are dated between 100 BCE and 100 CE.

 The Seleucid attempt to recast Jerusalem as a Hellenized city-state Antiochus Epiphanies, and their establishment of the Hasmonean Kingdom in 152 BCE with Jerusalem again as its capital.